 Come down to our Digital Playground to play, learn and invent with brilliant new creative technologies.

 There’s a musical theme this year, with a host of interactive art installations, activities and short films exploring the world of digital sound and music making.
-Best for ages 3 – 13
+Best for children aged 3-13

 Illumaphonium is a one-of-a-kind, giant multi-player musical sculpture – made up of more than two hundred illuminated chime bars – that ripples with ever changing patterns of light and sound.